CLCStriders/striders/pages/boddington-10.md

 If you cannot run, please do let us know before the day and we may be able to invite people from the waiting list to take up your place.
 We cannot guarantee we will be able to offer a refund if you cannot run, but we will do our best to transfer your place (and refund you if we can).

-As we are running under UK Athletic Rules and do not have full road closures along the route, wearing of personal listening devices is strictly prohibited with the exception of bon-conducting devices that are approved by UKA.
+As we are running under UK Athletic Rules and do not have full road closures along the route, wearing of personal listening devices is strictly prohibited - with the exception of bon-conducting devices that are approved by UKA.
 This is because you need to clearly hear traffic, runners overtaking and/or marshals’ instructions.
 Any runner seen wearing such a device will be disqualified.

-Please use Boddington Lane for your warm up runs.
-The road past the Elmstone Business Park is very busy even on a Sunday morning and not a safe location for running.
+**Please use Boddington Lane for your warm up runs**.
+The road past the Elmstone Business Park is very busy, even on a Sunday morning, and not a safe location for running.

 Your race number entitles you to 15% off at Up & Running (one of our race sponsors) for two weeks after the race.
 So please keep hold of it and pop in!